su2code/su2code.github.io/_docs_v7/Solver-Setup.md

 The local CFL number increases by factor-up until CFL max value if the solution rate of change is not limited, and acceptable linear convergence is achieved.
 It is reduced by factor-down if rate is limited, there is not enough linear convergence, or the nonlinear residuals are stagnant and oscillatory.
 It is reset back to CFL min value when linear solvers diverge, or if nonlinear residuals increase too much.

-No idea about the acceptable linear solver convergence parameter!!!!!
+No idea about the acceptable linear solver convergence parameter?

 ## Time-dependent Simulation ##